 Solid manure

-A newly created heap acts as a source of NH3 for a few weeks, until the moisture content falls sufficiently to halt decomposition or until all the volatile N has been emitted as NH3 or oxidised N, or has been converted into organic N. After the initial days with high emissions from heaps with available TAN then emissions are relatively small and turning of the heaps after more than one month storage does not increase emission rates (Ariaga et al. 2017).
+A newly created heap acts as a source of NH3 for a few weeks, until the moisture content decreases sufficiently to halt decomposition or until all the volatile N has been emitted as NH3 or oxidised N, or has been converted into organic N. After the initial days with large emissions from heaps with available TAN then emissions are relatively small and turning of the heaps after more than one month storage does not increase emission rates (Ariaga et al. 2017).

-In stores of solid manure with little straw or a high water content (>50-60%), the diffusion rate of O2 is low and composting nearly absent (Webb et al., 2012; Bernal et al. 2017).
+In stores of solid manure with little straw or a large water content (>50-60%), the diffusion rate of O2 is low and composting nearly absent (Webb et al., 2012; Bernal et al. 2017).
 NH3 emissions therefore occur exclusively from the outer surface of the stack.
 NH3 emission is, therefore, reduced by compacting the manure heaps and by avoiding addition of manure to the surface after establishing the heap (Webb et al. 2012).
 The addition of fresh manure to the surface of the stack creates a new outer surface from which emissions can occur.
 Each fresh addition of manure creates a new pulse of NH3 emissions.

 In contrast, if self-heating (composting) occurs, then warm air moves through the heap and the potential for NH3 emissions is large.
-The decomposition of organic matter results in rapid mineralisation of organic N and an increase in pH due to a reduced concentration of organic acids, which together with high temperatures leads to high concentrations of NH3 (aq) and to rapid and substantial emissions.
+The decomposition of organic matter results in rapid mineralisation of organic N and an increase in pH due to a reduced concentration of organic acids, which together with high temperatures leads to increased concentrations of NH3 (aq) and to rapid and substantial emissions.

 Losses of 25-30% of the total-N in stored pig manure and cattle deep litter have been recorded, although losses of only 1-10% have also been measured.
 The lessser losses may be related to stores of cattle FYM with only a small amount of straw and a high density, which do not decompose aerobically.
 Consequently, NH3 emission from cattle FYM is generally less than from heaps of pig FYM, which often will be aerobic and start to decompose aerobically.
 Further, losses may also be reduced due to the leaching of TAN by rainwater (Webb et al., 2012).